 Wednesday, January 27, 2016

-MSK joined other top cancer organizations today in an unprecedented statement calling for increased vaccination against the human papillomavirus (HPV), which is known to cause many types of cancer.
-The HPV vaccine is safe and effective and should be given to both boys and girls at age 11 or 12, before they have been exposed to the virus.
-It typically is given in a three-shot series over six months.
+In January 2016, MSK joined other top cancer organizations in an unprecedented statement calling for increased vaccination against the human papillomavirus (HPV), which is known to cause many types of cancer.
+Here we provide updated information for parents on the HPV vaccine and when it should be given.

 You can’t protect your kids from all the risks they’ll face as teenagers and young adults — but you can protect them from certain kinds of cancer.
-Today, MSK joined forces with 68 other leading cancer centers to educate the public about the importance of having children vaccinated against the human papillomavirus (HPV).
+In January 2016, MSK joined forces with 68 other leading cancer centers to educate the public about the importance of having children vaccinated against the human papillomavirus (HPV).
 Read the full statement.